Where Can You Find Free Scrap?

 Idea #4 – Scrap Drop Off

-Some scrappers have told their local contractors that they are welcome to drop whatever they want off to their houses or small businesses and they will take it off of their hands.
-From stories about HVAC units to computer towers and even just old flatscreens, these stories never get old and we love hearing about different ways that people can cash their scrap in.
+Some scrappers have told their local contractors that they are welcome to drop whatever they want off to their houses or small businesses, and they will take it off their hands.
+From stories about HVAC units to computer towers and even just old flatscreens, these stories never get old, and we love hearing about different ways people can cash their scrap in.

 Suggested Reading: 6 Ways To Market Your Scrap Services